 The phenomenon of hackers carrying out corporate espionage over the Internet is hardly new.
 But even the most hardened, cynical observer of information security would raise an eyebrow at the volume of data leaving corporate networks today.
-Researchers, experts and vendors report thousands of data loss incidents due to cyberespionage,
+Researchers, experts and vendors report thousands of data loss incidents due to cyberespionage, and attacks are indiscriminate of industry.
+Hospitals, banks, government agencies and mom-and-pop stores are losing data to organized criminals and state-sponsored thieves operating online; the problem points a harsh light on the failure of signature-based defenses, difficulties in attributing attacks, and the lack of coordinated response.

 It almost feels like they’re giving up, that they’re already hit.
 They’re scrambling to put defenses in place, and don’t know they’re hemorrhaging data.